developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/security/index.md

 * [&lt;ExitPasswordEnabled&gt; tag](../configreference/#exitpasswordenabled) - forces the app to require a password to exit.

 ##### Kiosk Mode Enhancements
 **The following tags work only on devices running Android Lollipop (and higher)**.
-Though they also work independently of Kiosk Mode, they're intended to enhance that Lollipop feature, which restricts device usage to a single app.
+These features are intended to enhance Kiosk Mode, a Lollipop feature that restricts device usage to a single app.
+The tags also work independently.

 * [&lt;setHomeKeyDisable&gt;](../configreference#sethomekeydisable) - prevents the HOME key  (or capacitive button) on the device from exiting the current app.
 * [&lt;setStatusBarDisable&gt;](../configreference#setstatusbardisable) - prevents the status bar from being displayed (either automatically or by dragging down from the top of the screen).
 * [&lt;setBackKeyDisable&gt;](../configreference#setbackkeydisable) - disables the BACK key (or capacitive button), which could otherwise exit the current app and invoke the previously active app or Launcher screen.
 * [&lt;setVolumeButonDisable&gt;](../configreference#setvolumebutondisable) - prevents the user from controlling the speaker volume using device hardware keys.
-* [&lt;setRecentAppDisable&gt;](../configreference#setrecentappdisable) - prevents display of the Recent Apps list, which could otherwise allow the user exit the current app by selecting one from the "recents" list.
+* [&lt;setRecentAppDisable&gt;](../configreference#setrecentappdisable) - prevents display of the Recent Apps list, which could otherwise allow the user exit the current app by selecting an app from the "recents" list.

 -----